wiseman-timelord/Image-Generator-Gguf/README.md

 5. Back on the batch menu, select 1 to run the application, the server will start up, and then the built-in browser will pop-up its own window with the Interface displayed.
 Ensure to go to Configuration page, to set model paths, and what is going to be loaded where, if there is not enough ram on the relating device, it will say in the output (see notes below).
 Adter configuring, go back to the Generation page, type in your positive prompt, and then hit generate.
 After you done your first image and everything is confirmed working, then possibly configure the settings further and produce a new prompt, and keep going til you have your images.
 6. Upon exiting the program correctly through the exit button, the user will be returned to the batch menu, and one would then exit from there, or otherwise one could just click the [x] in the top right of all windows associated.
 ```

+### Examples:
+- If you want to test the image generation, and you cant think of what to write you could try my suggested example Positive Prompt `A picture of a Woodchuck juggling small logs of wood`, and compare it to my picture of a Woodchuck juggling small logs of wood.

 ### Notation:
 - As shown in the images on the readme.md, I was not able to load Z-Image-Turbo in Q4_KM completely to a 8GB GPU without using the option to put the ae.safetensors on the CPU, but I would not use less than a Q4_KM z-image-turbo.
 This is in addition in my case the Qwen3 model being on the CPU already, but this is no issue as the Encoding is a small task.